 It Treats Indigestion

 This essential oil is helpful in digestion.
-It can relieve stomach aches and get rid of gas in the stomach and intestines.
+It can relieve stomachaches and get rid of gas in the stomach and intestines.
 As such, nutmeg essential oil is good for flatulence, indigestion, diarrhea, and vomiting.
-The oil also helps to boost appetite.
+The oil also helps boost the appetite.

-If you have symptoms such as nausea, loss of appetite, constipation, flatulence, diarrhea, vomiting, and gallstones, add 5 or 6 drops of the nutmeg essential oil in your warm bathing water or mix 3 drops of nutmeg oil with warm sesame and rub your tummy.
+If you have symptoms, such as nausea, loss of appetite, constipation, flatulence, diarrhea, vomiting, and gallstones, mix three drops of nutmeg oil with warm sesame and rub your tummy or add five to six drops of nutmeg essential oil to warm bathwater.
 However, be careful when consuming nutmeg essential oil.
 It should only be taken in small doses.

 It Enhances Cognition

 Nutmeg essential oil is well established in homeopathy.
-In ancient Roman and Greek civilizations, nutmeg was a common brain tonic despite its relatively high cost and rarity.
-The oil also enhances concentration and can boost your overall productivity at work and at school.
+In ancient Roman and Greek civilizations, nutmeg oil was a common brain tonic, despite its relatively high cost and rarity.
+The oil also enhances concentration and can boost your overall productivity at work and school.

 Treats Respiratory Problems

 Nutmeg can be found as an ingredient in many cold rubs and cough syrups.
 It’s very effective in relieving cold and congestion symptoms.
 It’s believed that this essential oil can help in the treatment of asthma.
-In many cases, asthma attacks are triggered when elements such as allergens, smoke, pollen, perfume, warm or moist air, and dust come into contact with the respiratory tract.
+In many cases, asthma attacks are triggered when elements come into contact with the respiratory tract, such as allergens, smoke, pollen, perfume, warm or moist air, and dust.

-Since the nutmeg essential oil is a powerful stimulant, it shouldn’t be used by people with epilepsy.
-Also, lactating and pregnant women should consult a doctor before use and exercise extreme caution with the oil.
-Children under the age of 6 should be kept away from this oil to avoid complications from sensitivities.
+Since nutmeg essential oil is a powerful stimulant, it shouldn't be used by people with epilepsy.
+Also, lactating and pregnant women should consult a doctor before using this oil and exercise extreme caution.
+Children under the age of six should be kept away from this oil to avoid complications from sensitivities.

-Be aware that excessive use of nutmeg oil by either ingestion or inhalation can cause hallucinations, delirium, visual impairment, and prolonged sleep.
-It acts as both a stimulant and a depressant with your central nervous system.
+Be aware that excessive use of nutmeg oil through either ingestion or inhalation can cause hallucinations, delirium, visual impairment, and prolonged sleep.
+It acts as both a stimulant and a depressant for your central nervous system.
 An overdose can lead to vomiting, convulsions, and delirium.
-Consult your physician or aromatherapist before you start using any herbal oil, including the nutmeg essential oil.
+Consult your physician or aromatherapist before you start using any herbal oil, including nutmeg essential oil.